jrodriguez-jr/mids-w203-lab-2-cinthya_javier_jian/README.md

 LAB 2

 Research question:
-Minimizing the number of words in a YouTube video title for for YouTube reviews and unboxings helps increase the number of views.
+Does minimizing the number of words in a YouTube video title for YouTube reviews and unboxings help increase the number of views?

 Source of data
 https://components.one/datasets/youtube-reviews-unboxings-dataset